-Functional magnetic resonance imaging of the brain (fMRI) is used to determine the specific location of the brain where a certain function, such as speech or memory, occurs.
-The general areas of the brain in which such functions occur are known, but the exact location may vary from person to person.
+Functional magnetic resonance imaging of the brain (fMRI) is used to determine the specific location of the brain where a certain function, such as speech or memory, happens.
+The general areas of the brain in which such functions happen are known, but the exact location may vary from person to person.
 During fMRI imaging of the brain, you will be asked to do a specific task, such as recite the Pledge of Allegiance, while the scan is being done.
-By pinpointing the exact location of the functional center in the brain, doctors can plan surgery or other treatments for certain brain disorders.
+By pinpointing the exact location of the functional center in the brain, healthcare providers can plan surgery or other treatments for certain brain disorders.

 MRI may be used to check the brain and/or spinal cord for injuries, the presence of structural abnormalities, or certain other conditions, such as:

 MRI can also help to identify the specific part of the brain controlling a function, such as speech or memory, to assist in treatment of a condition of the brain.